ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 framer := NewMessageFramer()
 ~~~

+Message Framer objects will deliver events to code that is written either as
+part of the application or a helper library.
+This piece of code will be referred
+to as the "framer implementation".

 ## Adding Message Framers to Connections

-The Message Framer object can then be added to one or more Preconnections
+The Message Framer object can be added to one or more Preconnections
 to run on top of transport protocols.
 Multiple Framers may be added.
 If multiple
 Framers are added, the last one added runs first when framing outbound messages,
 and last when parsing inbound data.